hilndale/NationalParkWeather/README.md

 # NationalParkWeather

-Command line driven application that can be used to make campsite reservations at different campgrounds in several US National Parks.
+MVC application that allows user to view five day forecasts for various National Parks (Fahrenheit or Celsius) and submit a survey voting for their favorite park.

 Prerequisites: